Undergraduates

 Where do psychologists work?

-Psychologists work in a range of settings including
+Psychologists work in a range of settings, including the following:

 Universities

-Public sector employers of psychologists include District Health Boards, the Department of Corrections, psychological service, Learning Support within the Ministry of Education, social welfare agencies such as Oranga Tamariki as well as the Ministry of Defence, and the NZ Police.
+Public sector employers of psychologists include Te Whatu Ora Health New Zealand, the Department of Corrections psychological service, Learning Support within the Ministry of Education, social welfare agencies such as Oranga Tamariki, and the Ministry of Defence and the NZ Police.

 Larger organisations may employ psychologists in human resource management positions.
 Recruitment for these positions is often through commercial employment agencies.
 Psychologists may operate independently in a consulting capacity.
-For more information go to the Institute of Organisational Psychology's webpage.
+For more information go see the Institute of Organisational Psychology.

 Watch videos from psychologists discussing their early career.